-- 2. The University promptly, but in no event later than 10 business days after any specified event, will provide to the MSRB and the SID, if any and the Initial Beneficial Owner (for so long as it holds any of the Bonds), written notice of the occurrence of any of the following events with respect to the Bonds: - (a) Principal or interest payment delinquencies; - (b) Non-payment related defaults; - (c) Unscheduled draws on debt service reserves; - (d) Unscheduled draws on credit enhancements reflecting financial difficulties; - (e) Substitution of credit or liquidity providers, or their failure to perform; - (f) Adverse tax opinions or events affecting the tax-exempt status of the Bonds including the issuance by the IRS of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds or other material events affecting the tax status of the security;
+- 2. The University promptly, but in no event later than 10 business days after any specified event, will provide to each NRMSIR or the MSRB and the SID, if any and the Initial Beneficial Owner (for so long as it holds any of the Bonds), written notice of the occurrence of any of the following events with respect to the Bonds: - (a) Principal or interest payment delinquencies; - (b) Non-payment related defaults; - (c) Unscheduled draws on debt service reserves; - (d) Unscheduled draws on credit enhancements reflecting financial difficulties; - (e) Substitution of credit or liquidity providers, or their failure to perform; - (f) Adverse tax opinions or events affecting the tax-exempt status of the Bonds including the issuance by the IRS of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds or other material events affecting the tax status of the security;

-- (g) Modifications to rights of Bondowners; - (h) Bond calls (provided, however, that the giving of notice of regularly scheduled mandatory sinking fund redemptions shall not be deemed material for the purpose of this Continuing Disclosure Agreement); - (i) Defeasances; - (j) Release, substitution, or sale of property securing the repayment of the Bonds; or - (k) Tender offers; - (1) Bankruptcy, insolvency, receivership or similar event of the issuer or obligor; - (m) The consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of their assets other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (n) Appointment of a successor or additional trustee, or name change of trustee, if material; or - (o) Ratings changes. - 3.
+- (g) Modifications to rights of Bondowners; - (h) Bond calls (provided, however, that the giving of notice of regularly scheduled mandatory sinking fund redemptions shall not be deemed material for the purpose of this Continuing Disclosure Agreement); - (i) Defeasances; - (j) Release, substitution, or sale of property securing the repayment of the Bonds; or - (k) Tender offers; - (l) Bankruptcy, insolvency, receivership or similar event of the issuer or obligor; - (m) The consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of their assets other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (n) Appointment of a successor or additional trustee, or name change of trustee, if material; or - (o) Ratings changes. - 3.
 [Intentionally Omitted.] - 4.
 The Trustee shall, promptly, upon obtaining actual knowledge of the alleged or actual occurrence of any of the events listed in Paragraph 2 contact the person specified pursuant to Paragraph 6, inform such person of the event, and request that the University promptly notify the Trustee in writing whether or not the University will report the event pursuant to Paragraph 2.
 Whenever the University obtains knowledge of the occurrence of any event listed in Paragraph 2, because of a notice from the Trustee pursuant to the preceding sentence above, or otherwise, the University shall as soon as possible determine if such event would constitute material information for the Bondowners and provide appropriate notice to the Trustee, provided, that any event under Paragraph 2(k) will always be deemed to be material, and shall require notice pursuant to Paragraph 2. - 5.
-Notwithstanding any other provision of this Continuing Disclosure Agreement, the University and the Trustee may amend this Continuing Disclosure Agreement (and the Trustee shall agree to any amendment so requested by the University provided, however, the Trustee shall not be required to accept or acknowledge any amendment of this
+Notwithstanding any other provision of this Continuing Disclosure Agreement, the University and the Trustee may amend this Continuing Disclosure Agreement (and the Trustee shall agree to any amendment so requested by the University provided, however, the Trustee shall not be required to accept or acknowledge any amendment of this Continuing Disclosure Agreement if the amendment adversely affects its rights or immunities or increases its duties hereunder) and any provision of this Continuing